RapidClick/Escape-from-College/README.md

 Gen Ed Classes:
-History
-	Go back in time and fight a battle in history Potential Battles:
-	-Go back in time and kill Hitler
-	-
+History   ***Depending on how complicated it is to create a history level, we may utilize a few options for variety in gameplay***
+	The professor that you meet with begins a history lesson by telling a story.
+The year is 1429 in Orleans, France who has been involved in the hundred years war against the English.
+	The English appeared to be winning, but a young Joan of Arc who is controlled by our student, has a spiritual vision leading into the city, rallying the citizens, and fighting against the english with tactical decisions.
+Joan of Arc and the French retook the banks of the Loire River and defeated the invaders, saving the French from centuries of English rule.

 Chemistry
 	Student goes to a room where a chemistry experiment has gone wrong.
 Fellow classmates have become sick and start to attack the student.
 The professor who is in hiding tells the student must battle their way through a series of lab rooms, collecting different chemicals from fallen classmates.
 A treaure hunt for a certain set of chemicals creates a cure for the classmates illness.
 Ecology
 	As an ecology student, the player must acquire certain seeds to plant, plant them in the campus greenhouse, and water them.
+(What happens next?)